-History of Captain’s Landing
+History of Captain’s Landing Waterfront Inn

-Captain’s Landing was established in 2001.
-George and Betty Chamberlin are the owners and developers of Captain’s Landing and welcome you to the Inn and unique shops that share the property.
+Captain’s Landing Waterfront Inn was established in 2001.
+George and Betty Chamberlin are the owners and developers and welcome you to the Inn and unique shops that share the property.
 George is originally from Long Island, New York and is a former USAF pilot, commercial airline captain and chief pilot.
 Betty was born on Ocracoke and is a ninth generation direct descendant of William Howard, the last colonial owner of Ocracoke and is a great granddaughter of local legend and character Captain Horatio Williams.

-Located directly on the water and in the heart of the village, Captain’s Landing maintains a nostalgic look and a heart-felt ancestral significance to Betty and her family.
+Located directly on the water and in the heart of the Village of Ocracoke, Captain’s Landing Waterfront Inn maintains a nostalgic look and a heart-felt ancestral significance to Betty and her family.